Permanent Portfolio Analysis for week ending 2/16/07

-I just love it when gold moves up like this.
-Not only does the value of my portfolio go up a lot but I get a warm-positive feeling that there are people out there in the world that understand that gold is precious.
+Gold has continued to hang slightly above the one standard deviation, "Shed", mark all week.
 I'm not buying or selling right now.
 I am bullish on gold so I always buy when the price gets close to the 180-day Moving Average and I back up the truck and load it when the "Accum" trigger is hit, now at -.37.
 If you are building your portfolio, you might want to wait for the next dip.
-If you are in sell-mode the past few days would have been a good time to sell a few coins to get you through the month.
+If you are in sell-mode the past few days would have been a-good-a-time-as-any to sell a few coins to get you through the month.
 If you are balancing your Permanent Portfolio to get gold to 25% selling now is OK.
 Put the proceeds into the Long Bond or into whatever class you are short.

 I buy the physical metal and bury it.
 I also buy "Paper Gold" in stocks and funds that are highly correlated to the price of gold (e.g. ASA, GLD, TGLDX, etc.).
 When I get ready to sell the first thing that goes will be the paper.
 I'll hold the physical metal until the end.